 The location section includes on-site and remote.
 For on-site, candidates can list up to ten (10) cities that they would like to work in.
 We encourage around 5-7 that they would realistically move to if they were to receive an offer from a company in any city listed.
 Then candidates can order them in order of preference.
 For remote, candidates can include their time zone, and hours they are willing to work.

 In addition, candidates can indicate whether they would prefer their next opportunity to be on-site or remote, and how many days they would be willing to come into the office.

 Two critical areas on the candidate profile are their Areas of Expertise and Experience.
 Primary area of expertise will include a candidate’s top five hard, technical skills with additional skills to follow.
 Candidates will ideally list these skills in order of proficiency to highlight the skills they are most proficient in and have the most experience in first.

-Note: This section directly correlates with the skills section when you receive match results for your position or candidate search. y Any skills you list in your position will pull only from this section on the candidate profile.
-We will highlight when there are skills listed on the candidate profile that match the skills you input as a requirement for the role.
+Note: This section directly correlates with the skills section when you refine your position or candidate search.
+Any skills you list in your position as "must have" or "nice-to-have" will pull only from this section on the candidate profile.
+We will highlight any skills listed on the candidate profile that match the skills you input as a requirement for the role.